cuberite/cuberite.github.io/news/_posts/2021-04-08-cuberite-spring-2021-newsletter.md

     Connections from 1.13 clients are accepted but not realy playable.
 We're working on the needed changes for the new block state format.
     [#5151](https://github.com/cuberite/cuberite/pull/5151)
-  - Due to a few changes in the generator it's recommended to regenrate the world or update the world.ini file manually to get access to the new features.
+  - Due to a few changes in the generator it's recommended to regenerate the world or update the world.ini file manually to get access to the new features.

 Development News